Graphyne

 Graphyne is an allotrope of carbon.
+Although it has been studied in theoretical models, it is very difficult to synthesize and only small amounts of uncertain purity have been created.
 Its structure is one-atom-thick planar sheets of sp and sp2-bonded carbon atoms arranged in crystal lattice.
 It can be seen as a lattice of benzene rings connected by acetylene bonds.
 The material is called graphyne-n when benzene rings are connected by n sequential acetylene molecules, and graphdiyne for a particular case of n = 2 (diacetylene links).

-Depending on the content of acetylene groups, graphyne can be considered a mixed hybridization, spk, where 1 < k < 2, and thus differs from the hybridization of graphene (considered pure sp2) and diamond (pure sp3).
+Depending on the content of acetylene groups, graphyne can be considered a mixed hybridization, spk, where k can be 1 or 2, and thus differs from the hybridization of graphene (considered pure sp2) and diamond (pure sp3).

 First-principles calculations showed that periodic graphyne structures and their boron nitride analogues are stable.
 The calculations used phonon dispersion curves and ab-initio finite temperature, quantum mechanical molecular dynamics simulations.

 History

 Graphyne was first theoretically proposed by Baughman et al. in 1987.
-In 2010, Li et al. developed the first successful methodology for creating graphdiyne films using the Glaser–Hay cross-coupling reaction with hexaethynylbenzene.The proposed approach makes it possible to synthesize nanometer-scale graphdiyne and graphtetrayne, which lack long-range order.
+In 2010, Li et al. developed the first successful methodology for creating graphdiyne films using the Glaser–Hay cross-coupling reaction with hexaethynylbenzene.
+The proposed approach makes it possible to synthesize nanometer-scale graphdiyne and graphtetrayne, which lack long-range order.
 In 2019, Cui and co-workers reported on a mechanochemical technique for obtaining graphyne using benzene and calcium carbide.
 Although a gram-scale graphyne can be obtained using this approach, graphynes with long-range crystallinity over a large area remain elusive.

-Although disputed, researchers used alkyne metathesis, while controlling thermodynamics and kinetics, to synthesize graphyne in 2022.
-Various analytical methods indicate its excellent chemical and thermal stability.
-A wide-angle X-ray scattering characterization of the obtained graphyne product suggests a unified crystalline structure.

-In 2022, the first scalable synthesis of multi-layered γ‑graphyne was successfully performed through the polymerization of 1,3,5-tribromo-2,4,6-triethynylbenzene under Sonogashira coupling conditions.
+In 2022, synthesis of multi-layered γ‑graphyne was successfully performed through the polymerization of 1,3,5-tribromo-2,4,6-triethynylbenzene under Sonogashira coupling conditions.
 Near-infrared spectroscopy and cyclic voltammetry of the material determined the bandgap as 0.48 ± 0.05 eV, which agrees with the theoretical prediction for graphyne-based materials.

+Synthesis

+Despite numerous efforts by different approaches, no synthesis method has been discovered to create quality graphyne.
+The small impure amounts created to date do not allow characterization sufficient to verify theoretical properties.